druxt/druxt.js/docs/content/modules/router/README.md

 ### Options

+- `druxt.router.pages`

+  Type: `boolean`
+  Default: `true`

+  Controls whether the Nuxt `pages/` directory is used to generate routes.

-`druxt.router.wildcard`
+- `druxt.router.wildcard`

   Type: `boolean`
   Default: `true`

   Controls whether the wildcard route should be installed into the Nuxt/Vue router.

 * * *